appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/deployment-error-guides/k8s-helm3.0.4-upgrade-error.md

 helm plugin list
 ```

-Please note: Sometimes the command may be `helm plugin ls`.
+Please note: sometimes the command may be `helm plugin ls`.

 3. Next, use the plugin on your Appsmith chart by replacing `&lt;APPSMITH-CHART-NAME&gt;` and `&lt;NAMESPACE&gt;` with your specific chart name and namespace: